westlicht/performer/_pages/manual/index.md

 In MIDI/CV mode, a track acts as a MIDI to CV converter, taking MIDI note data from either the MIDI or USBMIDI input and coverting it to voltages at the CV/gate outputs.
 This allows for playing voices live from a keyboard or use an external MIDI sequencer to control them.

-> Note: MIDI/CV mode allows for using the **PER\|FORMER** module as a pure MIDI/CV converter with up to 8 CV/Gate outputs.
+> Note: MIDI/CV mode allows for using the **PER&vert;FORMER** module as a pure MIDI/CV converter with up to 8 CV/Gate outputs.

 <!-- Pattern -->